kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 According to [VA-API drivers supported formats table](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#VA-API_drivers) we can see that the MPEG4 format is not supported for hardware acceleration.
 But we can still try to force it.
 Open the file with environment variables

     sudo vim /etc/environment

-Try to enable hardware acceleration for this format explicitely by defining a new environment variable.
-Adding to the file this line:

-	LIBVA_DRIVER_NAME=iHD
-    VAAPI_MPEG4_ENABLED=true

-This should be enough for the Intel graphics.
-We don't need to explicitely define the `LIBVA_DRIVER_NAME` when the output of `vainfo` shows acceleration of media formats for the GPU.

-But AMDGPU also supports hardware acceleration through VDPAU drivers.
-Therefore we need to define another enviroment variable `VDPAU_DRIVER`  and set it to the value given by command `grep -iE 'vdpau | dri driver' /var/log/Xorg.0.log`  Int he case of my AMD Kabini APU build, the output signalized a `radeonsi` name of the GPU type.
+AMDGPU supports hardware acceleration through VAAPI and VDPAU drivers.
+Therefore we need to define another [enviroment variable `VDPAU_DRIVER`](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Configuring_VDPAU)  and set it to the value given by command `grep -iE 'vdpau | dri driver' /var/log/Xorg.0.log`  Int he case of my AMD Kabini APU build, the output signalized a `radeonsi` name of the GPU type.
 Therefore we set the variable `VDPAU_DRIVER` to `radeonsi`.
 The resulting `/etc/environment` looks like this for AND Kabini APU build:

+    LIBVA_DRIVER_NAME=radeonsi
+    VDPAU_DRIVER=radeonsi
     VAAPI_MPEG4_ENABLED=true
-    VDPAU_DRIVER=radeonsi

 Reboot to activate hardware acceleration.